Digital Marketing Trends: The rise of Marketing Automation

 Where did Marketing Automation start?

 According to MarketingProfs, the rise of Marketing Automation began in 1992 with the first Marketing Automation tool called Unica.
-In the period of 2006 to 2008, with the increased adoption of high-speed internet, new vendors built cloud-based tools with emerging software which includes the likes of SalesFusion, SalesForce Pardot, Marketo, Loopfuse, HubSpot, OntraPort and much more.
+In the period 2006 to 2008, with the increased adoption of high-speed internet, new vendors built cloud-based tools with emerging software which includes the likes of SalesFusion, SalesForce Pardot, Marketo, Loopfuse, HubSpot, OntraPort and much more.

 Following this, was the rise of social media.
 During this period, vendors evolved their Marketing Automation software evolved further.
 Now Marketing Automation platforms offer Email Marketing, Social Publishing and a wide variety of automated marketing tools.